benn-sama/learning-comp-sci/README.md

+# Learning Computer Science
-# This is a website that Computer Science students can use to learn and verify answers in a variety of topics
+Description: This is a website dedicated to help Computer Science students verify and learn various amounts of topics.